canvas-ai/canvas-electron/README.md

 Canvas is a cross-platform desktop overlay to help organize my work / workflows and **data** - regardless of its type and location - into separate "contexts".

-Contexts are represented by a tree structure resembling a file-system hierarchy; every tree node represents a separate layer filtering down all the unstructured information fighting for my attention on a default desktop setup(emails, notifications, chat messages, growing number of random browser tabs and ad-hoc download-extract-test-forget endeavors).
+Contexts are represented by a tree structure resembling a file-system hierarchy; every tree node represents a separate layer filtering down all unstructured information fighting for my attention on a default desktop setup(emails, notifications, chat messages, growing number of random browser tabs and ad-hoc download-extract-test-forget endeavors).

-A Canvas context tree is designed to be dynamic, supporting frequent changes to accommodate whatever structure is needed to be productive:
+A Canvas context tree is designed to be dynamic, supporting frequent changes to accommodate any structure needed to be productive:

 ```plain
 universe://